Interactive wxmplot displays

 Using the interactive functions from a script

-When using the interactive functions by running a script in a non-interactive way, the display will still appear.
-It does not block further execution of the script and the display does not disappear when the script is complete.
-Instead, the plots and images will remain displayed and fully operational until all windows have been closed or until the running script is explicitly closed with Crtl-C. That means that you can add wi.plot() and wi.imshow() to your short- or long-running scripts and the plots will be displayed until you no longer want to use them.
+When using the interactive functions in a script or program that is run in a non-interactive way, say from a commandline shell, the wxmplot displays will still appear.
+The act of plotting will not block further execution of the script, and the script will continue to run, possibly making more wxmplot displays.
+When the script reaches is end, the displays will not be automatically closed.
+Instead, the plots and images will remain displayed and fully interactive until all windows have been closed or until the running script is explicitly closed (say, with Ctrl-D).
+That means that you can add wi.plot() and wi.imshow() to your scripts and the plots will be displayed until you no longer want to use them.

 Displaying images with imshow() and contour()